serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity/Invariants/IsIntegerType.md

 # Invariants.IsIntegerType method
 **namespace:** *[Serenity](../../README.md#serenity-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Determines whether type of the value is an integer type (Int16, Int32, Int64).
+Determines whether the type of the value is an integer type (Int16, Int32, Int64).
 Avoid using this function as it is obsolete.

 ```csharp
 public static bool IsIntegerType(object value)